Daniel-KM/Omeka-S-module-BlockPlus/README.md

 for example the page "About" or "Privacy".
 Of course, the page is a standard page and can be more complex with multiple blocks.
 May be fun.
 This is an equivalent for the [shortcode as a page] in [Omeka Classic] too.

+### Page date

+Display the date of the creation and/or modification of the current page.
+See Omeka issue [#1706].

 #### Redirect to URL